pearepeater30/Java-Project-2/README.md

 The Rainfall class is used to store rainfall data for each year in an array as RainfallYears objects.
 As well as a method which will return an array of the availble years, this method also provide methods to:

--return the mean precipitation for a given year
+- return the mean precipitation for a given year
--the lowest mean precipitation for all years
+- the lowest mean precipitation for all years
--the highest mean precipitation for all years
+- the highest mean precipitation for all years
--a method that will calculate mean precipitation for a certain month across all years.
+- a method that will calculate mean precipitation for a certain month across all years.